 C. Activities shall be varied and shall include, but not necessarily be limited to, the following categories: physical, social, cognitive/intellectual/creative, productive, sensory, reflective/contemplative, outdoor, and nature/natural world.
 Community resources as well as facility resources may be used to provide activities.
-NOTE: Any given activity may fall under more than one category.
-D. Activities shall be planned under the supervision of the administrator or his designee who shall encourage involvement of residents and employees in the planning.
-E. The activities shall take into consideration individual differences in age, health status, sensory deficits, life-style, ethnicity, religious affiliation, values, experiences, needs, interests, abilities, and skills by providing opportunities for a variety of types of activities and levels of involvement.
+[NOTE:] Any given activity may fall under more than one category.

+D. Activities shall be planned under the supervision of the administrator or [his designee other qualified staff person] who shall encourage involvement of residents and [employees staff] in the planning.

+E. The activities shall take into consideration individual differences in age, health status, sensory deficits, lifestyle, ethnicity, religious affiliation, values, experiences, needs, interests, abilities, and skills by providing opportunities for a variety of types of activities and levels of involvement.